 Read More: What Is Subrogation in Marine Insurance?

-Though the consignment safely reached Maldives, at the time of unloading of goods, some containers got damaged when the worker who was carrying them fell and injured his leg.
+The consignment safely reached Maldives.
+The worker carrying them fell and injured his leg while unloading and some containers got damaged.
 The buyer informed M.S Fashion Hub and returned the damaged containers.

 M.S Fashion Hub informed the insurer who appointed a surveyor to inspect the loss and settled the claim on the basis of its report.